 Meals Lunch&dinner £5-£30

 Directions A55 north onto Anglesey for Holyhead.
-Exit at junction 2, B4545 into village.
+Exit at junction 2, B4545 into a village.
 Ravenspoint Road signed right after Spar.
 On right.

 Ravenspoint Road, Trearddur Bay, LL65 2YU